There a different types of FFL to choose from. Make sure you understand which FFL type is best for you.

 If you’re reading this article, you most like already have your FFL and are looking to stay compliant with ATF rules and regulations.
 Let’s cover some of what’s required.
 If you’d like to learn more, you really should check out our ATF Compliance training course.

 As an FFL, whether you’re a gun dealer, firearm manufacturer, or arms importer, you must acquire and dispose of firearms within a certain time period and in a certain format.
 If you’d like an up-to-date copy of all the firearms rules and regulations, you might want to pick up a copy of the Federal Firearms Regulations Reference Guide (free to all RocketFFL students).

 You must enter the information that is marked on the actual firearm.
 After all, that is the information that law enforcement will use to trace the firearm – they won’t have the box, the shipping invoice, nor the marketing materials.
 Be very careful here – the requirements for the information change if the firearm is imported.

 The firearm acquisition information in your bound book must include:

 The disposition information of your FFL A&D record must include:

 Here’s an example from the ATF for the proper A&D record format.
 Note the ATF made an error in their example, they have the disposition date located under the “Receipt” column.
 Life’s not fair, if you make the same/similar mistake, you could get into trouble:

-As an example of the correct format for acquisition information with the wrong information – if you can’t spot the 7 errors in the firearms’ description information, then you really should consider taking our ATF Compliance training course.
+As an example of the correct format for acquisition information with the wrong information – if you can’t spot the 7 errors in the firearms’ description information, then you really should consider joining our ATF Compliance program.
 These are violations if found in your AD records.